 UKHSA advises to reduce the amount of time you spend sitting down during the day.
 There are many activities you could do at home to keep active.
 For tips and ideas on keeping active go to www.nhs.uk/keepactive or have a look at www.ageuk.org.uk/active.

 We all feel down from time to time, no matter our age.
-But if you are struggling with your mental health, NHS Talking Therapies could help you feel better.
+If you’re feeling low, anxious or stressed, there are ways you can help look after your mental health.

 Speak to your GP practice about NHS Talking Therapies if you are anxious, depressed or struggling to cope.
 Your GP team is there to help you – physically and mentally – and can refer you to the right service.
 Visit our page here for more information on mental health support organisations.